SAP HANA Cloud, Data Lake Client Interfaces Overview

 Press the Refresh button or enable auto-refresh and wait for the status to change from CREATING to RUNNING.

-Important: SAP HANA Cloud, HANA data lake free tier or trial instances are shut down overnight and will need to be restarted before working with them the next day.
+Important: SAP HANA Cloud, HANA data lake free tier instances are shut down overnight and will need to be restarted before working with them the next day.

 -